Define base URL and files to download

 Create a pseudo-reference sample (row-wise geometric mean)

-that contains the average log-transformed expression value for each gene across all samples.
+The code below creates a new column called pseudo_reference that contains the average log-transformed expression value for each gene across all samples.
 This pseudo-reference is similar to calculating a "reference sample" to compare other samples.

 log_data = log(merged_df)